Ed White (astronaut): Early life

-Edward Higgins White II was born on November 14, 1930, in San Antonio, Texas, the son of Edward Higgins White Sr. (1901–1978), a West Point graduate (Class of 1924) who later rose to become a major general in the United States Air Force (USAF), and Mary Rosina White (1900–1983).
-He had a younger brother, James Blair White (1942–1969), and an older sister, Jeanne.
+Edward Higgins White II was born on November 14, 1930, in San Antonio, Texas, the son of Edward Higgins White Sr., a West Point graduate who later rose to become a major general in the United States Air Force (USAF), and Mary Rosina White.
+He had a younger brother, James Blair White, and an older sister, Jeanne.
 His interest in aviation was sparked at the age of twelve when his father took him for a ride in a North American T-6 Texan trainer.
 He became a member of the Boy Scouts of America, where he earned the rank of Second Class Scout.

 Due to the nature of his father's job, White's family moved often to different military bases across the country throughout his childhood.
 The White family moved from San Antonio, Texas to Dayton, Ohio, where he attended Oakwood Junior High School, and to Washington, D.C., where he attended Western High School.
 After graduating in 1948, he wanted to follow in his father's footsteps and attend West Point, but his family's peripatetic life presented a problem: an appointment to West Point from a United States Congressman was required, and the family had not been continuously resident in any one place for very long.
 White went down to the Capitol and knocked on Congressmen's doors seeking an appointment, armed with a glowing reference from his high school principal.
 He eventually secured one from Congressman Ross Rizley from Oklahoma.

 White entered West Point on July 15, 1948.
 He acquired the nickname "Red" from the color of his hair.
 While at West Point, White competed for a spot on the 1952 U.S. Olympic team in the 400 meter hurdles race, but missed qualification in the heat by 0.4 seconds.
 White was also a half-back on the West Point soccer team.
 His hobbies included squash, handball, swimming, golf, and photography.
 His classmates included Michael Collins, who later became an astronaut as well.